 The structure of an ecological network can be affected by intraspecific genetic variation through at least two different mechanisms.
 For a food web (network of trophic interactions), genetic variation in the quality of a basal resource may alter the abundances and/or phenotypes of consumer species (16).
 These direct genetic effects on consumers may then have cascading effects on the strength of trophic interactions between consumers and their predators (16), resulting in distinct compositions of trophic interactions associated with different genotypes of the basal resource (Fig. 1).
 If such genetic specificity in the composition of trophic interactions occurs, then theory predicts that increasing genetic variation will result in more interactions per species (6, 17), and therefore greater food web complexity (Fig. 2).
 Moreover, greater complexity may in turn affect food web dynamics, as more complex food webs are predicted to be more robust to species extinctions (1, 18).

-In this study, we quantify the genetic specificity of trophic interactions and test the hypothesis that increasing genetic variation results in greater network complexity using a common garden experiment of a host plant (Coastal willow, Salix hookeriana) and its associated food web of insect galls and parasitoids (Fig. 1).
+In this study, we quantify the genetic specificity of trophic interactions and test the hypothesis that increasing genetic variation results in greater network complexity using a common garden experiment of a host plant (Coastal willow, Salix hookeriana Barratt ex Hook) and its associated food web of insect galls and parasitoids (Fig. 1).
 We focused on this plant-insect food web for three reasons.
 First, we have demonstrated in previous work that S. hookeriana (hereafter, willow) displays genetic variation in resistance to its community of galling herbivores (19).
 Second, the unique biology of galling insects makes them ideal for building quantitative food webs.
 In particular, galls provide a refuge for larva from attack by most generalist predators, thereby restricting their natural enemies to a relatively specialized community (20).
 In our system, all of the natural enemies are insect parasitoids that complete their development within the gall after parasitizing larva, making it easy to identify and quantify the source of larval mortality by dissecting galls or rearing out the insects.
 Third, the biology of galls is also ideal for identifying the mechanisms mediating trophic interactions.
 In particular, gall size is a key trait that affects the ability of parasitoids to successfully oviposit through the gall wall and into the larva within the gall (i.e. larger galls provide a refuge from parasitism) (21).
 Moreover, gall size is determined, in part, by the genotype of the plant (21), so we have a clear mechanism by which host plant genetic variation can affect the strength of trophic interactions.
 Taken together, our study seeks to test theoretical predictions for how intraspecific genetic variation influences the structure of ecological networks.
 In doing so, our study takes a crucial step toward a more predictive understanding for how the gain or loss of genetic variation in a population will affect the dynamics of ecological networks.

 Results and Discussion